moehoshio/NekoLauncher/doc/dev.md

 #include <curl/curl.h>
 ```

 4. Use `#pragma once` at the top of header files.
 Avoid introducing `using namespace` in the global scope within header files.
-Scoping should be applied most of the time.

-5. For simple single-line `if` statements, it's recommended to omit extra braces for brevity:
+5. For simple single-line `if` statements, it is recommended to omit extra braces for brevity (of course, you can add them if you wish):

 ```cpp
 if (true)